syedmfaraz061-dot/Retail--sales-Dashboard/README.md

 **Syed Mutallib Faraz**
 🎓 Master’s Student in Economics | Data Analytics Enthusiast
 📍 Interests |Data-Driven Business Insights
-📫 Connect with me on [LinkedIn](www.linkedin.com/in/syed-mutallib-faraz-0063a0385) for collaboration or feedback.
+📫 Connect with me on [LinkedIn](www.linkedin.com/in/syed-mutallib-faraz-0063a0385) for feedback.

 ---